UPDATED: February 7, 2020

-Many companies are reviewing their corporate structures to ensure that, regardless of the deal (or ‘no deal’ in the case the UK leaves the EU without agreeing on terms), they have the right operations in the right locations to keep “business as usual” while considering any issues that may arise.
-When companies review their corporate structure, one area often overlooked or considered late in the process, is planning their talent.
-How will your business continue to operate successfully in the UK and the EU post-Brexit, and where will you get your talent?
+Many companies are reviewing their corporate structures to ensure they have the right operations in the right locations to keep “business as usual” while considering any issues that may arise.
+When companies review their corporate structure, one area often overlooked or considered late in the process, is planning their talent requirements.
+How will your business continue to operate successfully in the UK and the EU post-Brexit?
+Where will you find your talent?
 Will it be local new hires, talent already in the workforce, or perhaps relocating your current mobile employees to a new location?

 “But does it really matter to me, since Brexit is happening in the UK and my company is in the US?”
 Great question and a valid point.
 However, we urge US companies with mobile employees to consider a number of aspects that may impact their mobility programs in the UK and the EU.
-As we wait to hear the decision details, scheduled to be announced before October 31, here are a few points to consider so you can remain proactive with your mobile workforce in the UK and the remaining countries in the EU.
+Here are a few points to consider so you can remain proactive with your mobile workforce in the UK and the remaining countries in the EU.

 Now is a good time to review the status of all mobile employees into and out of the UK.
 One of the first tasks is to identify any employees in the UK who are working under a permit or visa, then, perform an assessment of what impact leaving the EU will have on their status.
 UK employees working in the EU also require a review of their immigration status.
 The likely changes to the rules may mean there is a new process for workers between the UK and the EU after Brexit.
 It will be important to consult with your immigration providers.